 Source: Climate Control

 In the case of land, it is always advisable to measure it before buying it.
 This can be included as a separate clause in the preliminary contract.
-The Portuguese land registry (registo predial) provides the legal valuation of the property and provides information on how the property is constructed.
-But you can also obtain information about the legitimacy of the seller and about the possible burdens of the property.
-The caderneta predial is an excerpt from the tax register containing information about the tax situation and the tax obligations associated with the property.
+The Portuguese land register (registo predial) sets out the legal valuation of the property and provides information on how the property is structured.
+You can also obtain information about the legitimacy of the seller and the possible encumbrances of the property.
+The caderneta predial is an extract from the tax register with information about the tax situation and tax obligations associated with the property in Portugal.

-The examinations, which are routine work, are included in the purchase pre-contract that is customary for property purchases in Portugal (contrato de promessa de compra e venda).
-The preliminary contract is legally valid even without notarial participation.
-It is usual to pay a down payment of 5-10% of the total price.
-In the preliminary contract, the seller should already present the necessary energy passport of the property.
-The same applies to an extract of the land register entry.
+The inspections, which represent routine work, are incorporated into the pre-sales contract customary for the purchase of property in Portugal (contrato de promessa de compra e venda).
+The preliminary contract is legally valid, even without notarial participation.
+The usual payment is a deposit of around 10% of the total cost.
+With the preliminary contract, the seller must already present the necessary energy pass for the property.
+The same applies to an extract from the land register entry.
 The preliminary contract must contain the corresponding registration numbers of both documents, which should always be checked for security.
 Besides, houses after 1951 should have an official license (licença de utilização), which corresponds to the actual structural conditions.
 This document explains the purpose for which the property was built and also ensures that the building is being used legally.

 As in other countries buying real estate brings along other cost besides the actual price.
 Some of these costs are obligatory, other costs are optional.
 We are happy to help.